 Explore the galleries each Friday at 11:30 am with knowledgeable volunteer docents.
 Guided tours highlight current exhibitions.
 Topics vary each week.
 Come to learn or just for fun!

-Tours run every Friday the museum is open.
+Tours run every Friday that the museum is open.
+Check our homepage to ensure that the museum is open.
 Meet at the front desk of the museum.
 Tours last forty-five minutes to one hour.
-Check the museum homepages for closures.
 Tours are free and open to the public.

 Schedule a Group Tour

 Tours are available to groups of ten or more.
-To arrange a group tour of our current exhibitions, please contact our Visitor and Operations Coordinator:
+To arrange a group tour of our current exhibitions, please contact our Visitor and Operations Manager:

 Mingle with artists and curators of new exhibitions five Saturdays a year in the Early Fall, Late Fall, Winter, Spring and Summer.
 Saturday openings are free and open to the public.
 Museum members enjoy access to exclusive exhibition previews on Friday evenings.
 Learn more about the benefits of membership below.